-- (b) Subject to the provisions of section 26-66-5(a) unpadded metal traps and smooth wire traps shall only be placed, set or attended below the surface of the water in a pond, lake, stream, river, spring hole or tidal waters, except smooth wire traps having an opening of four and three quarters inches or less may extend above the surface of the water provided a portion of the trap frame must remain in contact with the water.
-Subject to the provisions of section 26-55-5(a), padded metal traps shall only be placed, set or attended below the surface of the water in a pond, lake, stream, river, spring hole or tidal waters or in the burrow of wild animal, except from December 1 through January 31, coyotes may be trapped with padded metal traps placed, set or attended on or below the ground on private land subject to the following restrictions: (1) private land parcels shall be a minimum of 10 contiguous acres; (2) any person placing, setting or attending such traps shall carry in possession proof of completion of a land trapping course approved by the commissioner; (3) any person placing, setting or attending such traps shall carry in possession written landowner permission explicitly allowing use of padded metal traps on or below ground; (4) bait shall not be visible; (5) traps shall require a force greater than two pounds to be triggered; (6) traps shall be securely anchored to the ground.
-No trap shall be placed, set or tended within ten feet of the waterline of a muskrat house or beaver house. - (c) Any device, the object of which is to discharge a firearm, or cause the discharge of any shell, cartridge, explosive, poison or flammable material of any nature, is prohibited when used with any trap. - (d) No person taking or possessing furs required to be tagged shall sell, exchange, give away, mail or transport beyond state boundaries, otherwise dispose of, or retain for his or her own use, any raw fur of any beaver, bobcat, coyote, fisher, red fox, gray fox, wild mink or river otter unless such raw fur has been tagged, at no cost, by department representatives.
-Times, dates and locations of the regular tagging sessions shall be listed in the abstract of hunting laws and regulations.
-All raw fur must be properly tagged by the last scheduled tagging date of the current season or before selling, exchanging, giving away, mailing or transporting beyond state boundaries, or otherwise disposing of the raw fur, whichever comes first.
-For the purposes of this section, raw fur means a pelt which has not been tanned, mounted or processed in way.
+(b) Subject to the provisions of section 26-66-5(a) of the Regulations of Connecticut State Agencies unpadded metal traps and smooth wire traps shall only be placed, set or attended below the surface of the water in a pond, lake, stream, river, spring hole or tidal waters, except smooth wire traps having an opening of four and three quarters inches or less may extend above the surface of the water provided a portion of the trap frame must remain in contact with the water.
+Subject to the provisions of section 26-66-5(a) of the Regulations of Connecticut State Agencies, padded metal traps shall only be placed, set or attended below the surface of the water in a pond, lake, stream, river, spring hole or tidal waters or in the burrow of wild animal, except from December 1 through January 31, coyotes may be trapped with padded metal traps placed, set or attended on or below the ground on private land subject to the following restrictions: (1) private land parcels shall be a minimum of 10 contiguous acres; (2) any person placing, setting or attending such traps shall carry in possession proof of completion of a land trapping course approved by the commissioner; (3) any person placing, setting or attending such traps shall carry in possession written landowner permission explicitly allowing use of padded metal traps on or below ground; (4) bait shall not be visible; (5) traps shall require a force greater than two pounds to be triggered; (6) traps shall be securely anchored to the ground.
+No trap shall be placed, set or tended within ten feet of the waterline of a muskrat house or beaver house.

+(c) Any device, the object of which is to discharge a firearm, or cause the discharge of any shell, cartridge, explosive, poison or flammable material of any nature, is prohibited when used with any trap.

+(d) Any person taking or possessing raw furs or carcasses of any beaver, bobcat, coyote, fisher, red fox, gray fox, wild mink or river otter shall have such raw fur or carcasses tagged, at no cost, by department representatives or, for coyote, red fox or gray fox taken by hunting, shall report the harvest by telephone or internet to the Department of Energy and Environmental Protection.
+Times, dates and locations of the regular tagging sessions and telephone or internet reporting options shall be listed in the abstract of hunting laws and regulations.
+All raw furs or carcasses shall be tagged or reported by the last scheduled tagging date of the current trapping season or before selling, exchanging, giving away, mailing or transporting beyond state boundaries, retaining for personal use, or otherwise disposing of the raw fur or carcass, whichever comes first.
+For the purposes of this section, raw fur means a pelt which has not been tanned, mounted or processed in any way.

-(e) On privately owned lands, no person shall set, place, or attend any trap unless he has in his possession the written permission of the owner.
+(e) On privately owned lands, no person shall set, place, or attend any trap unless the person has in their possession the written permission of the owner.
 Dated permission must be obtained for the current season.

-(Effective February 16, 1994; Amended April 27, 2005)
+(Effective February 16, 1994; Amended April 27, 2005; Amended September 9, 2013)